iamsydsmith/blog-manager/README.md

 ## Overview

 **Notebook** is a blog application with full CRUD (Create, Read, Update, Destroy) built in Ruby on Rails.
+There are three models, User, Post and Comment.
 I used the paperclip gem to add photos to user profiles and photos are stored to Amazon S3.
-Users can browse through their blog posts, create, update and delete their blog posts.
+Users can browse through their blog posts, create, update, delete their blog posts and add a comment to their posts.

 Heroku link: <https://notebook-blog-manager.herokuapp.com/>